 Homemade vanilla extract is far better than it’s store counterpart.
 You just need a bit of patience.
-And the stuff you find in the store regularly has added corn syrup and flavorings – a major no-no. Especially when you’re trying to cook tasty whole foods!
+And the stuff you find in the store regularly has added corn syrup and flavorings – so always check the label before you bring it home.

 It’s a simple process really, you buy vanilla beans and soak them in alcohol for a specific amount of time.
 And there is really no wrong way to do it, though there are approximately 354,759 different recipes on the internet.

-- Take each vanilla bean and cut it to the length of your jar - you want to make sure it's fully covered.
+- Take each vanilla bean and cut it to the length of your jar - you want to make sure it's fully covered by the alcohol.
 Slice lengthwise through only half of it, keeping one end attached.
 You want to expose the beans, but not necessarily allow them to fall out into the vanilla.
 (While this isn't a taste issue, it does make prettier vanilla extract if you don't have a ton of beans floating about.)

 - Place the lid on and shake it gently.
 Each day for about a week or so, give it a couple of shakes.
 (I usually leave mine out on the counter during this time so I remember)